Young Musicians' Summer School course content

 The Craft of Songwriting

 What are the ingredients of a brilliant song?
 Over a series of sessions, you will get to understand the different components of what makes a good song gel, and then apply this practically to develop your own songwriting ideas.
-Aimed at anyone already writing their own songs, as well as those keen to explore the creative urge!
+Aimed at anyone already writing their own songs, as well as those keen to explore their creative urge!

-Music Producers Sessions
+Music Producers’ Sessions

 Journeys into Groove